Orthopedic Hip Pain Relief in Dallas — Walk, Sit & Sleep Again

 Fellowship-trained hip and pain doctors

-Same-/next-day injury evaluations
+Same-day or next-day injury evaluations

 Non-opioid-first care: cortisone, PRP, therapy